-Striking a fair balance between zoning rooms individually, ensuring a good level of thermal comfort and reducing unneccesary use of the heaters is the end goal.
+Striking a fair balance between zoning rooms individually, ensuring a good level of thermal comfort and reducing unnneccesary use of the heaters is the end goal.

-There may be some cases however where a controller isn't required.
-For example the lounge has a panel on portable feet to use as and when it's chilly, but doesn't justify turning on the central heating.
+A controller is not always required.
+For example the lounge has a panel on portable feet to use as and when it’s chilly, but doesn’t justify turning on the central heating.